The right environment for goats

 - Keep extra feed, mineral supplements, grains and cereals well protected and stored safely away from your goats, as they can be too tempting to resist.

 - Goats detest getting wet as they lack natural waterproofing, have a thin coat and have very little fat under their skin, which makes them susceptible to the cold and wind drafts.
-Regardless of how goats are kept, they require appropriate shelter that they all may access easily at all times.
+Regardless of how goats are kept, they require appropriate shelter that they all may access easily at any time.

 - Shelter must be able to withstand and provide protection from extreme weather conditions (e.g. primarily wind and rain).
 It must be of sufficient head height to allow the goats to stand up, and be large enough for them to move around in comfortably and have ample space for all the animals to lie down.